techfano/swam/README.md

 # swam
-Simple Web Application Management, an architectural prototype for modern web applications, using angular AMD and Bootstrap CSS.
+Simple Web Application Management, an architectural prototype for modern web applications, using angular AMD, Bootstrap CSS, Grunt and Bower.

+#Features

+- A simple way to managing your web applications.
+- Index.html file generated automatically.
+- Bower components administration automatically.
+- AMD architecture integrated.
+- Controlling your web apps development and distributions
+- minifying css and js distribution automatically
+- Developing with live reaload (in port: 9000)

 # Getting started

 it's easy to use first you need to instal the follow